Blog

 “I wish everyone would read, not to become writers or poets, but because no one can be enslaved” Gianni Rodari

 Read!
 Read!
 Read!
 How many times have I heard this little phrase as a kid?
-The school library, the book to read during the summer holidays, the favorite book to share with classmates.
+The school library, the books to read during the summer holidays, and the favorite books to share with classmates.
 Parents and teachers have always tried to transmit the value of reading, but I did not understand.
-As I was engaged in my homework as a child, I often considered books as that something extra which would take time to my games.
-Until one day, immersing myself in the fantasy world of reading, I found the keys to enter the wonderland.

-How to cultivate kids’ interest in reading?
+How do we cultivate kids’ interest in reading?

 READ ALSO: The Importance Of Play In Kids’ Life